JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_4/index.md

 ![step27](./steps/step27.png)

-As you can see, the get all cart items has returned an empty list, that means our cart item was successfully deleted and now our cart is completely empty.
+As you can see, the "get all cart items" API has returned an empty list.
+That means our cart item was successfully deleted and now our cart is completely empty.

 ![step28](./steps/step28.png)